Roles

 You can add, change or remove roles from the Build page of your form:

-1. Click Workflow at the bottom of the Build page to open the Workflow menu.
+1. Click Workflow on your form’s Build page to open the Workflow menu.

 2. Within the Workflow menu, click Roles.
 To edit an existing role, click on the name of the role type.
 To add a new role, select + Add Role.
 Each role name must be unique.